amplication/docs/docs/premium-features/custom-types-and-actions.md

 It allows you to automatically generate both the default CRUD operations and your custom APIs that utilize custom DTOs, all within your REST and/or GraphQL APIs.
 These changes are automatically translated into production-ready code in your repository, ensuring the best quality and efficiency.

 :::tip
-[Amplication's AI](/amplication-ai) can help you automatically create new modules, enums, DTOs, and actions for your service with a single question.
+[Amplication's AI](/amplication-ai) can help you automatically create new modules, enums, DTOs, and actions for your service with a single request.

 Ask Jovu: `I need to create a DTO for creating new orders with fields for customer ID, product IDs, and quantities.
 Can you help me with that?`
 :::